Fector101/android_notify/README.md

 - Images must be located within your app's folder
 - Supported paths are relative to your app's storage path
 - Example: `assets/imgs/icon.png`
-- Version 1.51 will have Online Image feature working currently working on making this feature stable

 ## Error Handling